A Budget-Adaptive Allocation Rule for Optimal Computing Budget Allocation: Conclusion

-The budget allocation problem can be essentially formulated as a stochastic dynamic program (DP) problem.
+Many opportunities for future work remain.
+First, deriving an allocation rule that achieves the true optimality remains significant future directions.
+Second, the budget allocation problem can be essentially formulated as a stochastic dynamic program (DP) problem.
 Both FAA and DAA are efficient procedures that can adapt to the simulation budget, but they ignore the dynamic feedback of the final step while sampling at the current step.
-Recently, Qin, Hong, and Fan \cite{qin2022non} in their preliminary version of work formulate the problem as a DP and investigate a non-myopic knowledge gradient (KG) procedure, which can dynamically look multiple steps ahead and take the dynamic feedback mechanism into consideration.
+Recently, \cite{qin2022non} in their preliminary version of work formulate the problem as a DP and investigate a non-myopic knowledge gradient (KG) procedure, which can dynamically look multiple steps ahead and take the dynamic feedback mechanism into consideration.
 However, exactly solving the DP is intractable due to the extremely high computational cost caused by “curse of dimensionality”.
 As a result, how to derive a computationally tractable allocation rule that can incorporate the dynamic feedback mechanism, remains a critical future direction.